Dscano/learn-asciidoc/p4-spec-next/README-differences-between-madoko-and-asciidoc-pdf.md

 change this if possible, but like the widow/orphan line control issue mentioned above, this might be difficult given how AsciiDoctor generates PDF.

+Note: Andy changed the AsciiDoc source so that at least for the three footnotes that were inside of a table, we just manually used text like [1], and put a regular paragraph headed [1] immediately after the table.
+This causes that text to show up immediately after the table in the generated PDF output.

 # Differences for which the AsciiDoc output seems good enough